 Does a smartwatch drain phone battery?

 Smartwatches use Bluetooth to connect with their paired phones and that drains the battery.
-So technically smartwatches do drain phone battery.
+So technically smartwatches do drain phone batteries.
 However, the Bluetooth itself doesn’t require a lot of power.
 Watches also have GPS capabilities which means they’re constantly trying to find a signal from satellites while simultaneously seeking cellular network data – that will take its toll on any smartphone.

 Smartwatches may be cool (depending on who you ask), but before rushing out there and buying one of those sleek-looking devices, think about how much worse off your already struggling cell phone might become if left coupled with this new device.
 This is because not only does the smartwatch itself require excessive amounts of power just so it can function properly when connected via Bluetooth, but it also sends that power through the connected phone.